Alcohol and Pregnancy

 Prenatal exposure to alcohol (beer, wine, or hard liquor) is the leading cause of preventable birth defects and developmental disabilities.

-Alcohol exposure during the first trimester, maybe even before a person knows they are pregnant, can cause major birth defects.
+Alcohol exposure during the first trimester, maybe even before someone knows they are pregnant, can cause major birth defects.
 Later in the pregnancy, drinking alcohol can cause poor fetal growth and brain damage that could lead to learning and behavioral issues.

 They can get help by contacting their healthcare provider and/or local alcohol and drug treatment center.
 Support groups, such as Alcoholics Anonymous, or Smart Recovery, or recovery coaches, can also be helpful.

-The father and/or current partner of the pregnant person can play a big part in helping the birthing person remain alcohol free during pregnancy.
+Fathers and/or current partners can play a big part in helping their spouse or partner remain alcohol free during pregnancy.
 Family, friends and other support systems can also play a positive role.

 The Child Abuse Prevention and Treatment Act (CAPTA) was originally enacted in 1974 and reauthorized in 2010 to include a policy requiring states to implement a notification process to DCF when a baby is born who has been prenatally exposed to substances.
 The Comprehensive Addiction and Recovery Act (CARA) was signed into federal law in 2016, with the aim to address the problem of opioid addiction in the United States and offered amendments to CAPTA.